GeoMOER/advanced-programming-in-r/advancedProgrammingInR/chapters/02_data_handling/summarizing_data.md

-Again, the **dplyr** approach is much simpler as it doesn't require to repeat the name of the data frame with each newly added variable inside `order`.
+Again, the **dplyr** approach is much simpler and can be done in one go.

 ```r